IFRS and local GAAP

 By Allen White, Sigma Conso co-founder & Administrator

 One of the main reasons for the technical difficulties arising from the consolidation process has always been the discontinuous nature of the process.
-Contrary to the accounting process, which is based on the transfer of balances brought forward, changes in currency rates, percentages, consolidation methods and entries/exits of companies from the perimeter are all discontinuities that have always made the consolidator’s task difficult.
+Contrary to the accounting process, which is based on the transfer of balances brought forward, changes in currency rates, percentages, consolidation methods and entries/exits of companies from the consolidation scope are all discontinuities that have always made the consolidation accountant’s task difficult.

 IFRS standards added another discontinuity to the process in 2005 in that the accounts included are, in principle, established based on local standards whereas consolidated accounts must be created using IFRS standards.
 Legislators will have to take some difficult decisions sooner or later, which in my opinion are inevitable, to deal with contradictory situations.
 Let’s take a closer look at this.

 First, we don’t think it’s normal that a parent company establish its statutory accounts in local standards and that, in the same annual report, its consolidated accounts are published according to IFRS standards.
 Next, maintaining local standards for group companies implies adjustments in the consolidation to ensure that they conform to IFRS standards.
 This is a twofold difficulty.

 Either IFRS adjustments remain centralised with the parent company without necessarily having sufficient information to manage them correctly, or IFRS adjustments are decentralised in the group’s companies with the ensuing risks for misunderstandings and difficulties due to the fact that their management isn’t integrated.
 There is a deterioration of the quality of information in either case.